waldrain/waldrain.github.io/index.md

  542  463   -79  2024-06-11_05_50cm_lower.rvt -- ok egff 3.5 meters lower than sonnenweg
  542  645   +73  2024-06-11_06_fill_west.rvt -- fill in northwest corner and west edge around house

+start fresh from 2024-05-17_09_footprint.rvt we need to implement separate graded regions for footprint, entrance, and terracing below first, however, fix the DGM to the current situation with the zufahrtsweg and waescheplatz

+2024-06-17_01_footprint.rvt
+2024-06-17_02_more_footprint.rvt -- added split l,ines, and they break the existing surfaces by conflict with the points 2024-06-17_03_zufahrt.rvt -- corrupted 2024-06-17_04_splitlinescorruptsurface.rvt -- corrupted

 -->

 #### Nik 2024-05-20